WHAT IS A SCHOOL BOARD?

 WHO ARE THE MEMBERS OF THE BOARD?

-Mr. Thomas G. Bainbridge, President, Member, District 2, Special Education Cooperative Board of Managers Representative
+Mr. Thomas G. Bainbridge, Vice-President, Member, District 2, Special Education Cooperative Board of Managers Representative

 Mrs. Linda Jonaitis, Secretary, District 1, Corporation Advisory Committee Member